Updated: Aug 8

 Humans have been doing this for as long as humans have been around.
 Deep down we know that our potential is not effective unless it is converted to something real and this always requires substantial amount of work.
 In fact, quite often it requires a life time’s worth and only manifests itself in future generations.

 Back to the future

 So back to the question that was posed to me years ago and I believe is still relevant today, “What will people be doing 20 years from now?”
 Here is my answer.

 We will always find ways to make work more efficient, robotics and AI are just recent examples.
 However, what is also in our DNA is our ability to take human potential and turn it into something great.

-Robots may move things more efficiently and this will displace workers currently in those jobs.
+Robots and AI may improve efficiency and this will no doubt displace workers.
 When this happens, we need to show dignity and respect for the hard work these workers have done.
 Who knows when we might be on the other side and told that our job is no longer needed.
 In fact, it is very likely that one day this will happen, if it hasn’t already.